Shi Tingmao of China completes Olympic 3-meter diving sweep | Sports-Games

 Shi Tingmao of China completes Olympic 3-meter diving sweep

-Shes the first American medalist in 3-meter since Kelly McCormick won bronze at the 1988 Seoul Olympics.Its also the first individual medal won by the United States since Laura Wilkinsons platform gold at the 2000 Sydney Games.The other American, Hailey Hernandez, finished ninth.
+Shes the first American medalist in 3-meter since Kelly McCormick won the same color medal at the 1988 Seoul Olympics.Its just exciting to make a little bit of history, Palmer said.Its also the first individual medal won by the United States since Laura Wilkinsons platform gold at the 2000 Sydney Games.Palmers last dive a forward 2 12 somersaults with two twists pike tied for the highest degree of difficulty in the final.

 - Country: